Public holidays in Malaysia: Entitlement in employment law

 In Peninsular Malaysia and Labuan, employees whose employment is covered by the Employment Act 1955 are entitled to 11 paid public holidays a year.
 Five of the holidays are fixed by law: National Day, Yang di-Pertuan Agong's Birthday, birthday of the ruler or governor of the state (Federal Territory Day in the federal territories) where the employee is contracted to work, Labour Day and Malaysia Day.
 The remaining six paid holidays are chosen by the employer from the gazetted public holidays, with notice provided to employees before the start of each calendar year.
 In addition, any public holiday declared under Section 8 of the Holidays Act 1951 is to be observed as a paid holiday.

-Should an employee be required to work on a paid holiday, the employee may be given another day off, or compensated at two times their ordinary wages in addition to holiday pay.
+Should an employee be required to work on a paid holiday, the employee may be given another day off (public holidays other than 5 mandatory public holidays), or compensated at two times their ordinary wages in addition to holiday pay.
 Overtime work done on a paid holiday is to be compensated at three times the hourly rate of pay (or three times the ordinary rate per piece for piece-rated employees).

-Employment in Sabah and Sarawak is regulated by the Labour Ordinance of the respective states.
-Employees in Sabah are entitled to 14 paid public holidays a year while those in Sarawak are entitled to 16 days, with four fixed holidays on National Day, Yang di-Pertuan Agong's Birthday, the State Governor's Birthday and Labour Day.
+Public holiday entitlements in Sabah and Sarawak are governed by the Labour Ordinance of the respective states.
+Both Ordinances have the status of federal law and were extensively amended by the Parliament of Malaysia in 2025 to align most of their provisions with the Employment Act 1955.
+Employees in Sabah are entitled to 15 paid public holidays a year while those in Sarawak are entitled to 18 days.
+Both states designate National Day, the Yang di-Pertuan Agong's Birthday, the State Governor's Birthday, Labour Day, and Malaysia Day as fixed paid holidays, with Sarawak additionally observing Sarawak Independence Day.
 The provisions on compensation for work done on paid holidays are identical to the Employment Act 1955.